CSCfi/csc-user-guide/docs/apps/zonation.md

 `module load zonation`

-Zonation usage in Puhti happens through a container system called [Singularity](https://sylabs.io/docs/) which is very similar as Docker.
+Zonation usage in Puhti-rhel7 happens through a container system called [Singularity](https://sylabs.io/docs/) which is very similar as Docker.
 CSC provides a [__singularity_wrapper__](../computing/containers/run-existing.md) command that makes running these containers simpler for the user.

 After loading the Zonation module you can run normal zonation commands in the following way: